Engine temperature warning light on the car dashboard

 car engine temperature sensor for coolant

-When the temperature indicator light comes on you must act quickly.
+When the temperature light comes on, it is important to act quickly.

 Opening the hood can help dissipate heat more quickly, but it is critical not to touch hot components or open the radiator or expansion tank cap when the system is under pressure-liquid could leak violently causing burns.